Nripendra Misra: Telecom Secretary of India

-Post-IAS
+Post-retirement

 Chairperson of Telecom Regulatory Authority of India

 After his retirement from the Indian Administrative Service, Misra was appointed as the chairperson of the Telecom Regulatory Authority of India (TRAI) in March 2006, succeeding another retired IAS officer, Pradip Baijal, Misra demitted the office of chairperson of TRAI in March 2009, serving as the regulator's head for three years and was succeeded by J. S. Varma, another IAS officer and former Telecom Secretary in May 2009.

 He resigned as member of the Board of Directors of Usha Martin Limited on May 26, 2014 upon being invited to join the PMO under the newly formed Modi government.
 He is also a former member of the Executive Council at the Vivekananda International Foundation.

 Principal Secretary to the Prime Minister of India

 In May 2014, newly elected prime minister, Narendra Modi, appointed Misra as his principal secretary, through the Appointments Committee of the Cabinet (ACC) and was given the rank and status of Cabinet Minister, the Government of India.
 To confirm Misra's appointment, the Telecom Regulatory Authority of India Act, 1997 had to be amended, first by a temporary ordinance, and then by an Act, as one of its provisions barred a former TRAI chairperson from holding any office in the Government of India or any state or union territorial government.

 During his tenure as principal secretary, Misra has been considered to be one of the most powerful bureaucrats in India.

 On June 11, 2019, Misra was re-appointed as Principal Secretary to Prime Minister Narendra Modi.
 The Appointments Committee of the Cabinet approved his appointment along with re-appointment of Additional Principal Secretary Pramod Kumar Misra with effect from May 31, 2019.
-These appointments were designated to be co-terminus with the term of the Prime Minister.
+These appointments were designated to be co-terminous with the term of the Prime Minister.

 On 30 August, Misra quit his position as principal secretary at the PMO, though he confirmed he would continue for a couple of weeks at the request of the Prime Minister.